-The Easiest Guide on How to Grow Marijuana in 9 Steps
+Easiest Guide on How to Grow Marijuana in 9 Simple Steps

 So, you love smoking pot and live in a state where growing your own weed is perfectly legal?
 Then, what are you waiting for?
 It’s time to learn how to grow marijuana in the comfort of your own home!

 One of the reasons why people are discouraged from growing their own cannabis plant is that they believe it to be a costly, complicated, and time-consuming project when in reality, it is not so.

 If you follow these simple steps, you will learn how to grow the best and most potent buds.
-Plus, you get the added satisfaction of consuming something you’ve grown yourself.
-And isn’t that a reward in itself?

-The absolute first thing to decide is whether you are growing pot indoors or outdoors.
+The absolute first thing to decide when you are learning how to grow weed is whether you are growing pot indoors or outdoors.

 Whatever you choose, remember that the smaller the project, the lower the risk.
 If you’re just trying your hand at growing marijuana, start small.
 Not only are the costs for one plant lower, but it’s also easier to take care of one plant instead of ten.

 That said, leave some extra room.
 If you’re lucky, your plant might triple in size, or you might be a super successful grower and move on to cultivating more plants in no time.

 Indoor vs. Outdoor Cannabis Cultivation

 In general, plants grown outdoors are bigger and, as a result, produce bigger yields.
 Furthermore, you get to utilize natural light and other elements (free of charge), which means costs are considerably lower.

 When it comes to learning how to grow marijuana outdoors, you must also consider the legal issues.
 For example, if you want to grow pot in some states, you have to keep plants hidden from public view, which is not an issue with indoor growing.